Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Disabling-Policies.md

 weight: 60
 ---

-The Azure Monitor Baseline Alerts (AMBA) policies offer various methods to enable or disable the effects of the policies.
+The AMBA-ALZ pattern offers various methods to enable or disable the effects of the policies.

 1. **Parameter: AlertState** - Configures the state of the alert rule, enabling deployment of alert rules in a disabled state or disabling existing alert rules at scale through policy.
 2. **Parameter: PolicyEffect** - Defines the effect of a Policy Definition, allowing the policy to be deployed in a disabled state.